 Can Trump still vote after being convicted?

-Former president and presumptive Republican nominee for president Donald Trump is now a convicted felon, but it's still likely he can vote — and vote for himself — in Florida this fall.
+Former President Donald Trump, the presumptive GOP nominee for the presidency in November, is now a convicted felon, but it's still likely he can vote — and vote for himself — in Florida this fall.

 Trump, whose primary residence was in New York for most of his life, moved his residency to Florida in 2019, so that's where he would seek to vote this fall.
 Trump can still become president as a convicted felon, and experts say despite his conviction on 34 felony counts on Thursday, he can likely vote, too.
 Trump's sentencing hearing is scheduled for July, but his attorneys are sure to file all appeals possible, and it's not yet clear whether he will serve prison time.